epw/consensus/consensus.md

 \Begin{MC}

 In addition to playing to find out what happens, during these scenes you should ask questions that get at things which interest you and seem like they might be useful to build on.
 Leading questions help ensure that the player will have an answer, and doesn’t just feel overwhelmed with the need to make up more details about their character than they know.
 Don’t just ask "What was school like?"
 Instead ask, “What was the name of your biggest bully in High School?
 What did they do to you?”
 Build on the answers, so if the player answers “Kevin James, he took my lunch money”, maybe ask why Kevin singled you out over the rest of your classmates..
 You’re seeking answers that will not only help you characterize the Mages, but also demonstrate answers to the Mages’ three questions, and help you understand their Stressors.

-You even may be able to ask questions that start to develop parts of the world that may be used as Forces.
-Asking an Inspired who sells “Chemically Assisted Experiences” the question “Who are your most reliable customers?” might suggest a group that could easily become a Force.
+Whenever you can, ask questions that start to develop parts of the world that may create tension or even be used as Forces.
+If the Pious needs a steady supply of blessed incense and the Primordial makes it as a side hustle, then draw attention to that, and take it one step further, asking "who else wants the incense?
+Have they ever bought up your entire stock?"
+Imagine networks of desire and map them out, mentally or on your Forces sheets.
+Similarly, asking an Inspired who sells “Chemically Assisted Experiences” the question “Who are your most reliable customers?” might suggest a group that could easily become a Force.

 You can sometimes use leading questions to push the world in a particular direction.
 If you ask the Hedge Mage, "What did you offer to the Star Cult in order to ensure your herb chest is always full?" you’re establishing that there’s a Star Cult, and giving the option for the Hedge Mage to be making dubious deals.
 If you add “that you didn’t want to?” to the end, it becomes even more pointed.

 You can go deeper here than earlier in character creation, as long as the answers keep giving the table interesting stuff to work with.

+\End{MC}

+### Pulling in Multiple Characters

+\Begin{MC}

+When the players go around introducing their characters, make a note of any answers to the 3 questions (or leading questions you pose about those questions) that seem to synchronize with each other.
+You’ll use this to set those characters up in the same scene and start it off in a way that lets you learn more about the characters and the world they are interacting with.
+If you have 4 players and are aiming for 4 scenes, you could make each scene have two characters in it, or you could pull all 4 characters into the scene about the first question, and give each character an individual scene that addresses one of the others.
+During each scene you should look for places where the actions they describe would trigger a move, and have them roll it.

 \End{MC}